JanaAbuhamed/SOEN-341-Campus-Events-Ticketing/README.md

 ## About
 This project is Campus Events & Ticketing Web Application

-The application enables the following;
+This application allows the users to look for and register to campus events.

+**FEATURES**

 Students: **browse events**, **save them**, **claim tickets** (free or paid), **check in using QR codes**.

 Organizers: **create** and **manage events**, **track attendance**, **access analytics through dashboards**.

 Administrators: **moderate content**, **oversee organizations**.

 ## Team Members
 | Name                  | Student ID | GitHub Username |